DAVAISHNAVI/Electic-Vehicle/README.md

 - A significant portion of vehicles qualify for clean alternative fuel programs.
 - The geographic distribution of EVs is concentrated in specific areas.

-This dashboard is an excellent tool for analyzing trends and adoption of electric vehicles.
-Would you like a more detailed breakdown or any specific insights?